mymuqeet/grocery-bill-checker/index.md

 ---

+### 📷 Camera Usage (Barcode Scanner)

+The App requests camera permission **only** for the optional barcode scanner feature.
+Camera frames are processed **live on your device** using ML Kit and are never saved, stored, or uploaded anywhere.

+---

 ## ⚙️ How We Use Your Data

 All data processing occurs **locally on your device**.
 We use your data solely to: